seowchiayi/data-structure-and-algorithms/README.md

 8. list should not be the key of a dictionary in python because list is mutable, only immutable data structures are valid for python dictionary keys, use tuple instead
 9. return the values in a dictionary using dict.values()
 10. Space complexity for binary search trees is dependent on whether the nodes are balanced or skewed on one side
+11. pre order runs the body of the node first and then the body of the left children and then the body of the right children
+12. if you are able to simplify the question we wont have to think about the cases (ex: insert into sorted circular linked list)
+13. calculate the ascii letter difference between two alphabets by using ord('a') - ord('b') = -1

 # Best way to show problem solving skills in steps
 1. Read question carefully